 Dutch Study (Koning et al. 2011): The Dutch study used a cluster RCT with random assignment to one of four conditions for comparing two active interventions separately (parent only, student only) and simultaneously (parent and child) with a control group.
 The sample consisted of 152 classes of 19 high schools in the Netherlands; 3,490 first-year high school students (M=12.6 years) and their parents.
 There were 2,937 students eligible for analyses in this study.
 The baseline data were collected at the beginning of the first year in high school (September/October 2006), before any intervention was carried out, and again 34 months later.

-Koutakis, N., and Ozdemir, Metin (2010).
-Latent growth curve analysis taking clustered data into account on a quasi experimental parent targeted intervention trial: The Orebro Prevention Program.
+Koutakis, N., & Ozdemir, M. (2010).
+Latent growth curve analysis taking clustered data into account on a quasi experimental parent targeted intervention trial: The Orebro prevention program.
 Center for Development at the Research School of Law, Psychology, and Social Work, Orebro University, Orebro, Sweden.

 Koutakis, N., Stattin, H., & Kerr, M. (2008).
 Reducing youth alcohol drinking through a parent-targeted intervention: the Örebro prevention program.
 Addiction, 103, 1629-1637.